About the Office of Equal Opportunity and Access (EOA)

 The University has a separate Title IX Policy & Procedures to address complaints of sexual harassment as defined by Title IX of the Education Amendments of 1972, 34 CFR 106 Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance (May, 2020).
 The Title IX Policy and Procedures provides both informal and formal methods for complaint resolution.
+The Title IX Policy Hearing Procedures govern the hearing process for formal complaints filed under the Title IX Policy and Procedures.
 In addition, the University created the Title IX Coordination Team to further evaluate and address sexual harassment and sexual violence, working to ensure resources and responses are holistically coordinated.

 Title IX Coordinator